-The definition of "Decision or Policy-Making Authority" in Title 17, Section 54505(d) states that employees have such authority if they exercise judgment in making decisions that are not solely secretarial or clerical, including employees who make final decisions, compel decisions, make substantive recommendations, vote on obligations, or vote to approve selection of any director, trustee, agent, employee, contractor, or consultant for his or her entity.
+The definition of "Decision or Policy-Making Authority" in Title 17, Section 54505(d) states that employees have such authority if they exercise judgment in making decisions that are not solely secretarial or clerical, including employees who make final decisions, compel decisions, make substantive recommendations, vote on obligations, or vote to approve selection of any director, trustee, agent employee contractor for his or her entity.

 The law deems Service Coordinators to have "decision or policy-making authority."
-This is because they generally participate on planning teams that make decisions, they make decisions about which programs and services to recommend to those we serve and finally, Service Coordinators are listed in WIC, Section 4626(e), as persons who must complete the COI Reporting Statements.
+This is because they generally participate on planning teams that make decisions, they make decisions about which programs and services to recommend to consumers and finally, Service Coordinators are listed in WIC, Section 4626(e), as persons who must complete the COI Reporting Statements.